ctron/dentrassi.de/content/2024/04/07/2024-04-07-remote-system-monitoring/index.md

 Maybe also peek at the repository of the underlying [homeassistant-agent](https://github.com/ctron/homeassistant-agent/).
 ReSyMo is just one application built on top of it.
-If you want to create your own device capable of using Home Assistant's MQTT integration in Rust, that might a something to try out.
+If you want to create your own device capable of using Home Assistant's MQTT integration in Rust, that might a something for you to try out.

 ## Links